By Avellina Balestri (alias Rosaria Marie)

 The finale is always a tear-jerker, when the trade is finally abolished and Wilberforce, struggling to contain his emotion, is given a round of applause.
 He exchanges a knowing look with his beloved wife in the balcony, realizing that without her, he may never have seen the cause to completion.
 The end credits are set against a rousing rendition of “Amazing Grace” played by a military pipe and drum band, and we get to see the kilted players lined up in rows outside Westminster Abbey, where both William Wilberforce and William Pitt are buried.
 I mean, how British can you get?

-Thinking about the injustice of the Slave Trade and how difficult it was to end, I cannot help but make a comparison to the ultimate injustice of our own era: Abortion.
-While it may be hard to visualize it being abolished now, perhaps a generation or so hence, we shall look back on the killing of the unborn with the same horror as we now look back on the buying and selling of slaves.
-What we really must pray for is that we may be given more leaders like Wilberforce and his associates to bear the pressure of an unsympathetic society and see the cause through.
+While pondering on the sheer difficulty of the fight to an end to the Slave Trade and how difficult it was to end, I cannot help but make a comparison to the injustices of our own era in so very many areas and our various struggles to bring about societal change.
 That is why stories like this one really must be told, and heroes like Wilberforce must be remembered.
 That is why I am so grateful this movie was made and is able to communicate his story in our modern era.
 It stands as proof that faith and endurance can overcome the most strident opposition.
 It is a manifestation of truly amazing grace.